Google may have to make changes to UK search engine, says watchdog

 The CMA, which launched its investigation into Google in January, said it is minded to give the tech firm “strategic market status”, which would require it to abide by a number of rules over its conduct.

-It could be forced to introduce new “fair ranking” measures for its search results as well as giving further support to publishers on its platform, as a result.
+It could be forced to introduce new “fair ranking” measures so users can compared its search results.

+Measures could also include Google providing “choice screens” for users so they can use alternative search services.

+The regulator said publishers could also receive more control over how their content is used, including how or whether it is presented in AI-generated responses.

 A final decision is set to be made by October following a consultation process.